rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 ip-10-0-31-78                   aws-sub2                10.0.31.78      libreswan           172.30.0.0/16, 10.128.0.0/14            connected
 ```

 So both clusters are connected with the remote IP (gw node) of 10.0.31.78!
-The cable protocol used is [libreswan](https://libreswan.org/), a free software implementation that IPsec and IKE uses.
+The cable protocol used is [libreswan](https://libreswan.org/), a free software implementation that IPsec and IKE use.

-#### Deep Dive in the Submariner connectivity between clusters
+#### Deep Dive into the Submariner connectivity between clusters

 What's happened?
 And why can we reach the nginx service from the second cluster?
 How does the connection work?